 At the top of each assignment, you can see the assignment name.
 Select the Instructions tab to view the assignment type, privacy, point value, instructions, and any settings that are enabled on this assignment (like time limits, rubrics, etc.).

 There are three assignment types:

 - Standard - Without any additional settings, this assignment type allows you to record or upload a standalone video and submit it for feedback.
-With additional settings, this assignment type can be configured to allow live review, multiple cameras, or presenter slides.
+With additional settings, this assignment type can be configured to allow live review, group recordings, or presenter slides.

 - Stimulus - This assignment type allows you to record a video response to a prompt video (or other media).
 This recorded response will then be synchronized to the stimulus media.